adrienhc/AR-Brain-Visualization/README.md

 # AR-Brain-Visualization

+## Overview

+This project was developed by Adrien Hadj-Chaib, Raphael Nacache and Hoang Nguyen.

-Real-Time 3D Brain Visualization in augmented reality without physical markers.
+3D Brain Visualization in augmented reality without physical markers, overlaying a 3D skull model over a real time webcam video feed.

 Used [OpenFace](https://github.com/TadasBaltrusaitis/OpenFace) code snippets for facial feature detection and 3D head rotation estimation.
+Used C++ OpenGL for the rendering, and C++ OpenCV to capture and process webcam feed.

+For the full project report, see the "Report" folder.

-## Overview
+## Screenshots

 ![Fig1](/Pictures/F1.png)
 ![Fig2](/Pictures/F2.png)